Victoriaaaali/SpeechCraft/README.md

 ```
 In this example it is assumed that previously a speaker with name "my_new_speaker" was created with the create_speaker_embedding endpoint.

+# Cloud environments

+All settings relevant for execution are stored in settings.py and adjustable via environment variables.
+When run in docker or a cloud environment, just set the environment variables accordingly.

 # Contribute

 any help with maintaining and extending the package is welcome.
 Feel free to open an issue or a pull request.